PREPARING FOR YOUR EYE EXAM

 - You will then be escorted to our patient checkout counter to make any required payments and schedule any follow-up or future examinations.

-- If you wish to be fitted for glasses or contacts in our Optical Center you can do that conveniently after your examination.
+- If you wish to explore frames, or be fitted for glasses or contacts in our Optical Center, you can do that conveniently after your examination.
 You may also obtain a copy of your prescription.

 - We have full-time opticians at each office ready to serve you.